PeaIsPea/CV_and_NV/README.md

 ## 📬 Contact

-If you'd like to connect: [nnphuc2201@gmail.com] | [LinkedIn: https://www.linkedin.com/in/nguyen-ngoc-phuc-914286318//GitHub Profile]
+If you'd like to connect: nnphuc2201@gmail.com | LinkedIn: https://www.linkedin.com/in/nguyen-ngoc-phuc-914286318/